Kumbia All Starz: 2006–2007: Kumbia Kings Controversy and Ayer Fue Kumbia Kings, Hoy Es Kumbia All Starz

 Many members of Kumbia All Starz, Kingz One and Los Super Reyes were formerly together as Kumbia Kings, which had much success but unfortunately, this was bittersweet for the group amidst the controversy and love/hate relationship between the co-producers of Kumbia Kings, A.B.
 Quintanilla and Cruz Martínez, as well as the other members and ex-members of the group.
 A.B.
 Quintanilla, the founder of Kumbia Kings, left the group and early in the summer of 2006 formed Los Kumbia All Starz.

-Cruz Martínez continued with Los Kumbia Kings until he decided to change the name of the group he now headed to Los Super Reyes.
+Cruz Martínez continued with what was left of Los Kumbia Kings until he decided to change the name of the group he now headed to Los Super Reyes.
 Many of the members of the Kumbia Kings opted to stay with Cruz and released their first album as Los Super Reyes in August 2007.
 Their first single, titled "Muévelo" has topped Latin radio airwaves in the United States as well as Latin America.

 A.B.
 Quintanilla successfully petitioned Mexican courts to claim the naming rights to "Los Kumbia Kings", though there really was not much opposition, as Cruz Martínez never pursued litigation to retain or share the naming rights with Quintanilla.
 The name "Los Kumbia Kings" is retired according to Quintanilla, though rumors persist that "Los Kumbia Kings" will resurface at a later date with new band members.